-When it comes to buying Real Estate in Vancouver weather you are a seasoned investor or a first time buyer – it helps to know what the contract looks like and means.
-Many buyers are scared of the contract and for good reason and this is designed to make you more comfortable when it does come time to buy a home!
+When it comes to buying Real Estate in Vancouver whether you are a seasoned investor or a first-time buyer – it helps to know what the contract looks like and means.
+Many buyers are scared of the contract and for good reason!
+This should help you be more comfortable when it does come time to buy a home!

 #1.
 The price